jskjott/jskjott.github.io/pages/fraktur.md

 3. There must be a learning curve with appropriate difficulty at all times.

 ![](img/fraktur.png)

-<br>When I had a working prototype tested it with several history students who needed to learn difficult-to-read primary sources and iterated upon the design based on my observations.
+When I had a working prototype tested it with several history students who needed to learn difficult-to-read primary sources and iterated upon the design based on my observations.